-Let’s take an example of well-known online ticket booking site – http://irctc.co.in.
+Let’s take the example of a well-known online ticket booking site – http://irctc.co.in.

-Now on system level, online ticket booking facility, online shopping facility and online payment option facility can be system tested independently, followed by check perform Integration tests for each of them.
-And then the whole system needs to be system tested.
+Now on the system level, online ticket booking facility, online shopping facility, and online payment option facility can be system tested independently, followed by check perform Integration tests for each of them.
+And then the whole system needs to be systematically tested.

 So where does System Integration testing come into the picture?

 The web portal http://Irctc.co.in is a combination of systems.
-You may perform tests at the same level (single system, system of systems), but at each level you may want to focus on different risks (integration problems, independent functionality).
+You may perform tests at the same level (single system, the system of systems), but at each level, you may want to focus on different risks (integration problems, independent functionality).

-- While testing Online Ticket booking facility, you may verify if you are able to book tickets online.
-You may also consider integration problems e.g. Ticket booking facility integrates back-end with front-end (UI).
-For example, how front-end behaves when database server is slow to respond?
+- While testing the Online Ticket booking facility, you may verify if you are able to book tickets online.
+You may also consider integration problems For Example, Ticket booking facility integrates back-end with front-end (UI).
+For Example, how front-end behaves when the database server is slow to respond?

 - Testing of Online ticket booking facility with online shopping facility.
-You may verify that online shopping facility is available for the users logged into the system to book tickets online.
-You may also consider verification of integration in online shopping facility.
-For example, if user is able to select and buy a product without hassle.
+You may verify that the online shopping facility is available for the users logged into the system to book tickets online.
+You may also consider verification of integration in the online shopping facility.
+For Example, if the user is able to select and buy a product without a hassle.

 - Testing of online ticket booking facility’s integration with PayPal.
-You may verify whether after booking tickets, money were transferred from your PayPal account to Online Ticket Booking account.
-You may also consider verification of integration in PayPal.
-For example, what if system puts two entries in database after debiting money for once only?
+You may verify whether, after booking tickets, money was transferred from your PayPal account to the Online Ticket Booking account.
+You may also consider the verification of integration in PayPal.
+For Example, what if the system puts two entries in a database after debiting money for once only?

 Difference between System Testing and System Integration Testing: